Skip to main content

 Melatonin, produced by the pineal gland, works in opposition to cortisol.
 Its release is triggered by darkness, signaling to the body that it is time to prepare for sleep.
 Melatonin helps regulate the timing of your sleep, but its function is dependent on the calming of the body’s alerting systems, including cortisol.
 A disruption in one invariably affects the other.

 Progesterone, a key female sex hormone, also plays a significant role in sleep regulation.
 One of its metabolites, allopregnanolone, has a potent calming effect on the brain.
 It works by enhancing the activity of GABA, a neurotransmitter that reduces neuronal excitability.
+This mechanism is why adequate progesterone levels can promote relaxation and facilitate deeper, more restorative sleep stages.
+During perimenopause and menopause, progesterone levels decline precipitously, a change that directly contributes to the insomnia and sleep fragmentation many women experience.

 Estrogen is another critical female hormone that influences sleep through several pathways.
 It aids in temperature regulation, and its decline during menopause is a primary driver of night sweats and hot flashes, which are powerful physical disruptions to sleep.
 Estrogen also supports mood and the function of neurotransmitters like serotonin, which are involved in sleep regulation.
 Its deficiency can therefore contribute to both the physical and psychological aspects of sleep disturbances.

 Testosterone, while primarily considered a male sex hormone, is vital for both men and women.
-In men, naturally peak during sleep, and this nightly surge is linked to the maintenance of healthy sleep architecture, particularly deep slow-wave sleep.
+In men, testosterone levels naturally peak during sleep, and this nightly surge is linked to the maintenance of healthy sleep architecture, particularly deep slow-wave sleep.
 Low testosterone, or hypogonadism, is frequently associated with symptoms of fatigue, low mood, and disrupted sleep, including difficulty staying asleep.
 Restoring testosterone to optimal levels can help re-establish a more structured and restorative sleep pattern.

-Human (HGH) is a master repair hormone, and its release is intrinsically linked to sleep.
+Human Growth Hormone (HGH) is a master repair hormone, and its release is intrinsically linked to sleep.
 The vast majority of HGH is secreted during the deepest stage of sleep, known as slow-wave sleep.
 This hormone is responsible for cellular repair, muscle growth, and metabolic regulation.

 Intermediate